 Technical Aptitude and Problem-solving Skills

 While not strictly a physical ability, having a technical aptitude is important.
-Installers need to understand and implement technical aspects of solar systems, including wiring and equipment installation.
+Solar panel technicians need to understand and implement technical aspects of solar systems, including wiring and equipment installation.
 The ability to troubleshoot and solve problems is valuable.
 Installers may encounter unforeseen challenges during solar panel installations that require problem-solving abilities.

 Passion for Renewable Energy